jmunixusers/presentations/tmux.md

 # TMUX
 ## What is tmux?
 Tmux stands for terminal multiplexer.
-Anyone who has taken 261 might recognize the word multiplexer, but just in case you dont; Multiplexers take one thing and split it into many.
+Anyone who has taken 261 might recognize the word multiplexer, but just in case you dont; multiplexers take one thing and split it into many.
 In 361 it's refering to circuts, here we're refering to your terminal.